 George Clooney speaks against Rampant DUMBF**KERY

-on ABC's Jimmy Kimmel Live! while promoting: UDUMASS (United to
+on ABC's Jimmy Kimmel Live!

-And Support Science)
+Untruthful Misinformation And Support

 If your idea of "doing research" involves looking up stuff on the internet then this message is for YOU!